dotnet/docs/docs/core/compatibility/index.md

 - **❌ Removing the [virtual](../../csharp/language-reference/keywords/virtual.md) keyword from a member**

-  While this often is not a breaking change because the C# compiler tends to emit [callvirt](<xref:System.Reflection.Emit.OpCodes.Callvirt>) IL instructions to call non-virtual methods (`callvirt` performs a null check, while a normal call doesn't), this behavior is not invariable for several reasons:
+  While this often is not a breaking change because the C# compiler tends to emit [callvirt](<xref:System.Reflection.Emit.OpCodes.Callvirt>) Intermediate Language (IL) instructions to call non-virtual methods (`callvirt` performs a null check, while a normal call doesn't), this behavior is not invariable for several reasons:
   - C# is not the only language that .NET targets.

-  - The C# compiler increasingly tries to optimize `callvirt` to a normal call whenever the target method is non-virtual and is provably not null (such as a method accessed through the[?. null propagation operator](../../csharp/language-reference/operators/member-access-operators.md#null-conditional-operators--and-)).
+  - The C# compiler increasingly tries to optimize `callvirt` to a normal call whenever the target method is non-virtual and is probably not null (such as a method accessed through the [?. null propagation operator](../../csharp/language-reference/operators/member-access-operators.md#null-conditional-operators--and-)).

-  Making a method virtual means that consumer code would often end up calling it non-virtually.
+  Making a method virtual means that the consumer code would often end up calling it non-virtually.

 - **❌ Adding the [virtual](../../csharp/language-reference/keywords/virtual.md) keyword to a member**